 - Number of Cigars Smoked for Review: 6

-The CAO Columbia has a wonderful brown wrapper with some decent blacks to it.
+The CAO Colombia has a wonderful brown wrapper with some decent blacks to it.
 It’s actually a phenomenal wrapper, one of the better appearance-wise that I have ever seen on a CAO.
 There’s a bit of leather with some darkness to it, but the lack of cellophane and the time these have spent in my humidor have really demolished the strong aroma these likely once had.
 The foot of the CAO gives off a a deep cocoa, some wood notes and a touch of cherry.
 Cold draw is very open with black pepper up front and some faded wood characteristic in the mid, followed by a a real strong black licorice, cedars and tons of pepper.
-Lighting the Columbia Robusto is a great prerequisite to what is come: hearty and a bit gritty, very difficult to actually discern.
+Lighting the Colombia Robusto is a great prerequisite to what is come: hearty and a bit gritty, very difficult to actually discern.

 As for the beginning of the first third, it starts with some woods before beginning to bitter out.
 That is then compounded by some thick molasses and woody notes.
 There’s black pepper all over the throat even through the slightly sweet cedar finish.
-To be quite honest, not much changes for the rest of the CAO Columbia’s first third.
+To be quite honest, not much changes for the rest of the CAO Colombia’s first third.
 It settles to a hearty cedar, earth with a touch of bitter and cocoa and the downpour of black pepper on the back of the throat and finish.
-It’s hearty and full and quite enjoyable.
+It’s hearty, full and quite enjoyable.

 Into the second third and it’s differing slightly.
-There’s a lot of bitter nuts that have added themselves to the Columbia’s profile, but the hearty cedar doesn’t let up and the black pepper is still comfortably into the back of the throat.
+There’s a lot of bitter nuts that have added themselves to the Colombia’s profile, but the hearty cedar doesn’t let up and the black pepper is still comfortably into the back of the throat.
 Elsewhere, it’s a bit of a change.
 The draw which has been a bit too open for my liking has now tightened to just about average and smoke production is also improved.

 The final third wasn’t too much of a surprise: take what was in the second third and added a thick molasses note that had disappeared since its brief appearance in the first third.
-The profile of the Escaparte Columbia is still best described as hearty.
+The profile of the Escaparte Colombia is still best described as hearty.
 Burn, construction and draw are still very much the same and without about an inch left, I call it quits and end on a good note.